Sociedade Esportiva Recreativa e Cultural Brasil

 Sociedade Esportiva Recreativa e Cultural Brasil, commonly referred to as Brasil de Farroupilha, is a Brazilian football club based in Farroupilha, Rio Grande do Sul.
 It currently plays in Campeonato Gaúcho Série A2, the second level of the Rio Grande do Sul state football league.

 History

-Sociedade Esportiva Recreativa e Cultural Brasil were founded on January 19, 1939.
+Sociedade Esportiva Recreativa e Cultural Brasil was founded on January 19, 1939.
 They won the Campeonato Gaúcho Second Level in 1992, after beating 14 de Julho in the final.
 Brasil de Farroupilha's Renato Teixeira, with 23 goals, was the league's top goalscorer.

 Stadium

 Brasil de Farroupilha play their home games at Estádio das Castanheiras.
 The stadium has a maximum capacity of 5,000 people.